Jump to content

 Almost any style works well for an oval face; experiment with the latest looks!

-Contact lenses give the wearer more freedom for activities where glasses can just get in the way.
-They are a great option for situations where glasses could be damaged like during work and sports.
-Or for some they can be worn full time but you will always need to have glasses as a back up.
+Contact lenses offer the wearer more freedom for activities where glasses get in the way, they are also great as a backup option if your glasses are broken or damaged.
+For some, they can be worn full-time, but you will always need to have glasses for situations when you cannot wear your lenses.

-Your Optometrist will advise you of the best type after they have examined your eyes.
+Your Optometrist will advise you of the best option after they have examined your eyes.

 There are many different types of contact lenses, all have pros and cons.
 Most lenses will fall under either of these two categories.